tomasz-oponowicz/spoken_language_dataset/README.md

 * *train* (73080 samples)
 * *test* (540 samples)

-Each sample is an FLAC audio file.
+Each sample is an FLAC audio file with:

+* sample rate: 22050
+* bit depth: 16
+* channels: 1
+* duration: 10 seconds (sharp)

 The original recordings are MP3 files but they are converted into FLAC files quickly to avoid re-encoding (and losing quality) during transformations.